CrossforceStudios/RodbloganWarfare/_posts/2023-12-25-franchise-report.md

 ### Ultima Expanse

 More than two years after the failure that was Ultima Run, A new version of Ultima was born.
 That was Ultima Expanse.
+Now, the newer map contains a vast jungle veiling the old cover that was part of Ultima Run and the original map.
+It also features sniper towers that can be entered using climbing.

+## La Petite Carentan

+Widely regarded as one of the prettiest maps ever made in Rodbloogan Warfare history, this rural map contains many autmnal trees and contemporary elements.
+Recently, It got a second makeover to enhance that beauty and allow for better gameplay.